bujakkristijan/food-ordering-app/README.md

 - View the order history
 - Create, delete, and update employee data (users with the *EMPLOYEE* role)

-The application has responsive design for users who order food.
+Application has fully responsive design for users who order the food.

 ### Application UI preview: